Jesus is Lord

 Kingdom of God

 The rule and reign of God is a present reality to be embraced and experienced today.
 His kingdom is not of this world, and will therefore never be about earthly politics.
 As children of God, the spiritual riches of the King of kings are ours to claim and steward as we preach the good news of the kingdom to the world (Luke 17:20–21)

 Though difficult for the human mind to fully comprehend, our one God expresses himself in three persons—Father, Son, and Holy Spirit.
 Each person of the Trinity serves a unique role to bring God glory and accomplish his purposes in the world (Gen 1:26; 2 Cor 13:14)

 Women in Ministry

 The distributions of gifts by the Holy Spirit for the edification of the body of Christ is not determined by gender.
-God has poured out his Spirit on all people, and both sons and daughters will prophesy—and teach, and shepherd the flock.
-In Christ, in the kingdom of God, that which once divided us—Jew, Gentile; slave, free; male, female—no longer separate.
+God has poured out his Spirit on all believers, and both sons and daughters will prophesy—and teach, and shepherd the flock.
 From the earliest days of the Church of God movement, we’ve celebrated the ministry leadership of outstanding women clergy and continue to do so (Acts 2:17; Gal 3:28).